cloudmesh-community/fa18-516-29/project-report/report.md

    The above steps complete the set up of passwordless ssh connection between all the instances.

+:o: use proper markdown

    ## Hadoop Installation and Configuration

+:o: use proper markdown

    ### Installation steps:

+:o: use proper markdown

 (Everything is done when logged in as user ubuntu)

    i.
 Before starting the installation,update all the servers as a good practice by the command: